zriyansh/signoz.io/docs/userguide/collecting_application_logs_file.md

 ### Configure filelog receiver

-Modify the `config.yaml` file that you created while installing OTel collector in the previos step to include the filelog receiver.
-This involves specifying the path to your `app.log` file and setting the `start_at` parameter.
+Modify the `config.yaml` file that you created while installing OTel collector in the previous step to include the filelog receiver.
+This involves specifying the path to your `app.log` file and setting the `start_at` parameter, which specifies where to start reading logs from the log file.
 For more fields that are available for filelog receiver please check [this link](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).

 ```yaml
 receivers: